The Crossbreed Supertuck Holster. Widely known as the most comfortable IWB concealed carry holster.

 Crossbreed Supertuck Holster Review

 As a longtime daily user of the Crossbreed Supertuck to carry my Kimber Pro Carry II 1911 pistol, this review is based on a lot of personal experience.
-Here is a picture of my first Crossbreed that I STILL USE daily.
+Here is a picture of my first Crossbreed holster that I STILL USE daily, because it is the most comfortable IWB holster I have ever used.

 What is a Crossbreed Supertuck IWB Holster?